PatternAtlas/pattern-atlas-auth/README.md

-# PatternPediaAuth
+# PatternAtlasAuth

 ## Description

-PatternPediaAuth is a Spring Boot Authentication Server.
+PatternAtlasAuth is a Spring Boot Authentication Server.
 It's main purpose is to give PatternAtlas user management capabilities.
 This is achieved through using the OAuth 2.0 Authentication Code Flow.
 Additionally new users can create accounts.